camsenec/classical-cipher-breaker/README.md

 ```bash
 $ pipenv run python explore_vigenere.py
 ```
+When you excecute on repl.it, please install wordninja by `$ pip install wordninja`

 After excecution, you can see the result of decryption at `output/vigenere_result.txt` The number from 0 to 25 represents the value of z_1.